mikes222/mapsforge_flutter/README.md

 doubleTap() does not provide a location.
 See https://github.com/flutter/flutter/issues/20000 But there is a workaround which I have already implemented.

 Everything is called in the same thread, isolates are flutter's way of threads but calling native functions is currently not possible in isolates.
 All graphical functions are native functions.
-So currently the whole rendering is done in the ui thread which leads to blocked ui while rendering.
+ - So currently the whole rendering is done in the ui thread which leads to blocked ui while rendering.
 See https://github.com/flutter/flutter/issues/13937
+ - rendering at a low zoom level is significantly slower than the android version

 ## Credits